 Cut out the images and adhere the photos to glass.
 They will stick if you rub, so rub carefully.
 If you don’t press them down too hard, they can be peeled up and reused.

-I love the idea of doing this photo transfer to glass on recycled mason jars, glass bottles or any other containers you can get from the thrift store.
+I love the idea of doing this photo transfer to glass on recycled glass bottles, mason jars, or any other containers you can get from the thrift store.

 Surprise your family with old photos when they come over – you can even ask them to guess who is in the photo!